Port Credit Secondary School Mississauga

 Port Credit SS has a somewhat irregular boundary area extending from Dundas Street in the north, to the shores of Lake Ontario in the south, from the Credit River in the west, and to Cliff Road and Carmen Drive in the east.

 click map to enlarge

 IMPORTANT DISCLAIMER: Not all boundaries are included.
 We make every effort to ensure that school and district boundary data is up-to-date.
 It’s important to note, however, that these are approximations and are for general informational purposes only.
-To verify legal descriptions of boundaries or school locations, contact your school board.
+To verify exact boundaries or school locations, contact your school board.

-categories: ontario school rankings, mississauga school rankings, port credit secondary school, port credit school ranking, mississauga high schools, PCSS
+categories: ontario school rankings, mississauga school rankings, high schools in mississauga, port credit secondary school, port credit school ranking, mississauga high schools, ropssaa, pcss

 Next: St. Aloysius Gonzaga